 Central Section – Ao Kao Beach

-A longish stretch of undeveloped beach follows the above cluster of activity and the road reflects this, with little happening other a couple of private houses and flat land planted with rubber trees .
-After about a kilometre, it doglegs right back behind the sand shortly after the minimart and sometimes open mini food court.
+A longish stretch of undeveloped beach follows the above cluster of activity and the road reflects this, with little happening other than the diner, KohMak Party Seafood at the start and a couple of private houses on patches of cleared land among the rubber trees.
+After about a kilometre, the road doglegs right back behind the sand shortly after Mr Pon and his slow bar coffee, the minimart and erratically open mini food court.

 Tables Tales, the open air restaurant from the Koh Mak Ferry family, begins this next section, with two more very popular restaurants, Kon Gin Sen and Food Garden alongside.
-Pimjai, a basic but tasty Thai diner, has also set up shop here.
+Monkey Bar has it roadside outlet here too, with their few basic rooms, restaurant and other bar area down by the sea.
+Look out too for Mong, a popular little Thai diner, My Saltwater Heart Boutique (stylish beachwear, bags et al) and Vela Cafe.

-From the Ao Kao Resort end, it’s a good 15 minutes walk along the road to here, less time if ambling on the sand, but you will get wet if the tide is high.
+From the White Sand Beach Resort end, it’s a good 15 minutes walk along the road to here, less time if ambling on the sand, but you will get wet if the tide is high.
 Either route, do bring a torch in the evening as Koh Mak does not go in for too much street lighting.

 Pier Area